onecommons/unfurl/docs/toscaref/spec-interfaces.rst

      - Required
      - Type
      - Description
    * - implementation
      - yes
      - string
      - The script or plugin task name to execute.
    * - inputs
      - no
      - dict
-     - Schema of inputs that will be passed to the implementation as kwargs.
+     - Schema of inputs that will be passed to the implementation.
-   * - executor
-     - no
-     - string
-     - Valid values: central _deployment_agent, host_agent
-   * - max_retries
-     - no
-     - number
-     - Maximum number of retries for a task. -1 means infinite retries (Default: task_retries in manager tosca Cloudify Manager Type for remote workflows and task_retries workflow configuration for local workflows).
-   * - retry_interval
-     - no
-     - number
-     - Minimum wait time (in seconds) in between task retries (Default: task_retry_interval in manager tosca Manager Type for remote workflows and task_retry_interval workflow configuration for local workflows).

 Simple Mapping
 ++++++++++++++